anilroutoo7/Prodigy-Full-Stack-Web-Development-Internship/README.md

 ### Task 4: Real-Time Chat Application

 Develop a real-time chat application using WebSocket technology to enable instant messaging between users.
 Users should be able to create accounts, join chat rooms or initiate private conversations, and exchange text messages in real-time.

+### Task 5: Social Media Platform

+Build a social media application where users can create profiles,share posts, like, and comment on others' posts.
+Develop an intuitive user interface with features like image/video uploads, post tagging to enhance user engagement and interaction.

 ## Tasks link